 Mindfulness has become an increasingly popular stress management tool.
 Keeping up with transparency, when I first heard about mindfulness, I thought it was a complete joke.
 I envisioned myself attempting to position myself in the lotus position and holding back laughter as I try to recite the ever-popular “OHM” chant.
 I couldn’t have been more misled.

 Mindfulness-based stress reduction (MBSR) has been studied since 1979 and has been proven to be effective.
 Mindfulness focuses on teaching an individual to be aware of the present moment.
 “Where are your feet right now?”
-This simple phrase is so useful in helping an anxious like me find grounding.
-Mindfulness can help to reduce cravings, mitigate stress, and deal with stressful environments.
+This simple phrase is so useful in helping an anxious person like me find grounding.
+Mindfulness can help to reduce cravings, mitigate stress, and deal with stressful situations.

 My contempt, prior to investigation, led me astray from a tool that has become a ritual I try to practice daily today.
 Although mindfulness is a form of meditation, the implementation of this practice is not formal in nature.
 There is no instructional manual that leads us to the perfect mindfulness practice.
 Take a second to breathe, notice where your feet are planted, re-shift your focus, and restart your day.
 I promise you won’t regret it.